-I usually buy a bottle of water and refill water at the hotel to save plastic.
-In case you can’t find bottled water, boiled water to cool and take it with you.
+I usually buy a water bottle and refill water at the hotel to save plastic.
+If you can’t find bottled water, boil water to cool and take it with you.
 It’s safe, hygienic, and cost-effective.

 Wash your hands often

 Health experts say washing hands with soap and water is the most effective preventative measure against colds, flu, and other illnesses.

-Places that are less frequently cleaned are ticket kiosks, ATMs, doorknobs, trays, and tables, and anything in the bathroom is often a paradise for viruses.
+Places that are less frequently cleaned are ticket kiosks, ATMs, doorknobs, trays, tables, and anything in the bathroom is often a paradise for viruses.

-Therefore, washing your hands properly and thoroughly is of utmost importance.
+Therefore, washing your hands thoroughly and adequately is of utmost importance.
 You can also use disinfectant on all parts of your hand, including the fingertips.
 If you cannot clean immediately, take care not to touch your hands, nose, and mouth.

 I always try to wash my hands after going through the check-in area at the airport or before eating.
 You should also prepare a tiny bottle of hand sanitizer in your bag if there’s no soap.

 Pack a travel health kit